OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 General information

-*   Last updated: 4 November 2019
+*   Last updated: 28 February 2020
-*   This Privacy Policy shall apply to the entire service XING and its applications (kununu etc.).
+*   Here we inform you about data processing in connection with the entire service XING and its applications (kununu etc.).
 *   New Work SE is the body responsible for the processing of personal data.
 *   Our Data Protection Officer is Anja Engler.

-Scope of this Privacy Policy
+XING is a comprehensive service with various applications

 XING is a service intended through a variety of different applications to improve and simplify users' professional lives.
 The combination of these applications gives users the best possible user experience and the widest range of functionality.
 With the boundaries between our professional and private lives becoming ever more intertwined, and correlations occurring between the two, XING is focused not only on a professional context but also includes applications in a private context.
 XING is particularly interested in opening up new capabilities for users (primarily in a professional context, but also in their private lives), making it easier for them to form horizontal networks, democratising information, fostering the exchange of information, and supporting lifelong learning.
 In order to fulfil these aims, XING makes offers, recommendations and services available to its users, often on the basis of data it has collected, and encourages interaction – both within and beyond a user’s network.
-The applications that make up the service XING include, in particular, the social network where users can acquire a membership, an "events platform" and an "employer rating platform".
-Some of the XING applications may appear online under another brand name or in the form of other XING Websites (e.g. kununu).
+The applications that make up the service XING include, in particular, the social network where users can acquire a membership, an events platform, an employer rating platform and a platform to foster employee engagement.
+Some of the XING applications may appear online under another brand name or in the form of other XING Websites (e.g. kununu, kununu engage, HalloFreelancer).

-This Privacy Policy shall apply to the entire service XING (including all applications).
-Additional Privacy Policies apply to the following applications, which you can access on the respective websites of the applications:
+We provide this Privacy Policy to inform you about data processing in connection with the entire service XING (including all applications).
+We also provide additional information about data processing for the following applications, which you can access on the respective websites of the applications:

 *   XING TalentManager
 *   XING TalentpoolManager
 *   XING AdCreator
-*   kununu engage
 *   FreelancerManager

 Responsible body